Maushundb/quick-editor/README.md

 # TODO:
-  * Error handling
+  * Write more tests
-  * User selects a id / class with no file
+  * Create selector
   * Multiple files with same selector
   * Multiple matches in the same file
   * Hash option for larger projects